Thursday, October 31, 2024

 After listening to the tale, the rebels depart the Auric.
 Using macrobinoculars, Lina spots Vader's castle guarded by Imperial Stormtroopers and informs the others that is where they are going.

 Cavan Scott, writer of four of the Adventures in Wild Space young reader books, wrote this comic.
 The first book in that series, The Escape, introduced the character Lina Graf.
 Like all the Star Wars Adventures comic from IDW, this comic is aimed at young readers.
-The artwork is cartoonish which seems to be typical for young reader comics.
+The artwork is cartoonish which is typical for young reader comics.
 The framed story is meant to evoke dread in the reader for the actions taken by Lina and her crew at the end of the book, but not being the target audience, I cannot say if it was successful or not.
 My only complaint is with the character Graysom who is drawn as a giant, clothed bird with a monocle.
-Cavan Scott reintroduced Jaxxon to modern Star Wars comics in Star Wars Adventures Annual 2018 in April of that year and if more uninspired, anthropomorphic characters are a result, I wish Jaxxon had remained forgotten in the past.
+Cavan Scott reintroduced Jaxxon to modern Star Wars comics in Star Wars Adventures Annual 2018 in April of that year and if more uninspired anthropomorphic characters are a result, I wish Jaxxon had remained forgotten in the past.

 Thankfully, none of the five covers feature Graysom, but instead the main two covers showcase the Ghost crew.
 A black and white version of cover A is used for the retail incentive A cover.
 Lina Graf and her crew from the Auric are depicted on retailer incentive cover B. Vader's Castle is in the background as well as a ghostly image of Vader.
 The IDW Convention exclusive is a black and white version of retailer incentive cover B.